Skip to Content

 6. German Shepherd

-German Shepherds are known for being loyal to their owner and will make a great companion (and protector) for any shy child.
+German Shepherds are known for being loyal to their owners and can make for great companions (and protectors) for any shy child.

 They can be large and have an outgoing personality, making them perfect for children who need more time warming up to dogs.

-However, their confident personality may scare some children off so make sure to introduce your GSD properly and if you’re getting a puppy – GSDs are known to have quite the puppy biting phase.
+However, their confident personality may scare some children off so make sure to introduce your GSD properly.
+If you’re getting a puppy beware that GSDs are known to have quite the puppy biting phase.

 7. Bull Terrier

-While some may find the appearance of these dogs a bit daunting, others love their goofy demeanour and egg-shaped heads.
+While some may find the appearance of these dogs a bit daunting, others love their goofy demeanor and egg-shaped heads.

 Cute Bullterier stands on a table with the front paws, might look daunting for scared children due to the head shape.